Cha-K28/Interactive-frontend-milestone-project/README.md

 # UX

-This website can be used by anyone.
+This website can be used by **anyone**.
 It serves many different functions.

 The Main use for this website is to help the user locate an Electric Vehicle charging station.
 This is achived once you open the site and are greeting with a lrge map showing the locations of charging points around Ireland.
 This map is ideal for any website user, from someone who already owns an EV and is away from home but needs to locate their nearest charger, down to someone who is thinking of going electric and wants to find out where thier local